 The B.C.
-Ministry of Education requires schools to communicate with parents, regarding their children’s learning, at least three times a year.
-In Langley Schools, teachers provide a formative snapshot of student learning two times a year, with a third and final summative report card in June.
-All three report cards describe what the student knows (content), can do (curricular competencies), and understands (transfer of big ideas and concepts) as well as suggestions for ways to support the learning at home.
+Ministry of Education requires schools to communicate formally with parents regarding their children’s learning at least three times a year.
+In Langley Schools, teachers provide a written learning update two times a year, with a third and final summary of learning report in June.
+All three report cards describe what the student knows (content), can do (curricular competencies), and understands (transfer of big ideas and concepts), as well as suggestions for ways to support the learning at home.

-The Langley School District is excited to announce that, as of September 2020, our Elementary and Middle schools are shifting away from assigning letter grades on report cards.
-Instead, teachers will use Proficiency Scales as a component of communicating student learning with families.
+In September 2020, our Elementary and Middle schools shifted away from assigning letter grades on report cards.
+Teachers now use the Ministry Proficiency Scale as a component of communicating student learning with families.